skyish242/Plogathon/README.md

 ## Features
 <ins>Microservices-based Architecture</ins><br>
-Some info on microservices...
+Plogathon's adoption of a microservices-based architecture for its backend infrastructure provides several strategic advantages in terms of reliability, scalability, and overall system efficiency.
+Communication between the frontend and both the user and activity services employs [gRPC](https://grpc.io/), while HTTP is utilized for the interaction between the frontend and the classification service.

 <ins>Cloud-Native</ins><br>
 Some info on cloud native...

 <ins>Community Engagement (Integration with Strava)</ins><br>
 Strava is one of the most popular applications used for tracking users' physical activity.
-Add more stuff...
+Plogathon supports Strava Single Sign On (SSO) login to allow users to track and share their plogging activities onto Strava.
+A Plogathon club has been created in Strava to allow users to initiate group activities and to further engage the community.

 <ins>Recyclability Classifier (Machine Learning)</ins><br>
 Some info on ML...